Arnel Pineda: Career

 During a performance in 1991, a talent agent spotted Pineda and New Age and asked them to move to Hong Kong to perform at a popular entertainment restaurant called Grammy's.
 With New Age, Pineda performed six nights a week Tuesday through Sunday for several years.
 After a long-term relationship failed in 1994, Pineda suffered health problems that almost destroyed his voice.
 He returned to the Philippines.
 After six months of recuperation, he was able to sing again.
 He returned to Hong Kong and resumed singing with his band.
 In 1998, the owner of Igor's, a horror-themed restaurant and nightclub in Hong Kong, asked New Age to perform there.
 Dressed in skeleton outfits, they called themselves The Rolling Bones.

-In 1999, Pineda caught the attention of Warner Bros. record label and flew back to the Philippines on his days off to record the self-titled solo album Arnel Pineda.
+In 1999, Pineda caught the attention of the Warner Bros. record label and flew back to the Philippines on his days off to record the self-titled solo album Arnel Pineda.
 Most of the album's ten original songs were slow ballads, with only two upbeat numbers, one of which carried a Latin style.
 One of the songs, "Iiyak Ka Rin" ("You Will Cry Too") became a karaoke favorite in Asia, while another, "Sayang" ("Too Bad"), became a radio favorite.
 Pineda wrote and arranged several of the songs.
 He continued to perform with New Age while making his album and for several years after.
 In 2001, Pineda sang one song, "Looking Glass", with Filipino band South Border on their album The Way We Do.
 Earlier that year, he formed a new band, eventually called 9mm, and played at the city's top bars including the Hard Rock Cafe in Makati.
 The band played a three-month stint at The Edge in Lan Kwai Fong, Hong Kong, in 2002.

 In 2004, three members of New Age reformed with a female singer sharing lead vocals with Pineda and called themselves Most W@nted.
 This band played sets of three to four hours Monday through Saturday at The Cavern Club in Hong Kong.
 On their only day off, Sunday, the band often performed at Filipino community events.